-It seems that you meet 3 types of travelers in Pai.
+It seems that you meet 3 types of travelers in Pai, Thailand.
 Those coming to party.
 Those there to relax and detox.
 And busloads of Chinese tourists there to take pictures.
 We were two of these types of traveler while we were in Pai.
 I’ll let you guess which 2.

 Pai has an abundance of bars that get crowded come sundown with a youngish crowd of backpackers looking for drugs or buckets (or a combination of the two).
 And there are just about as many raw/vegan/gluten-free cafes that boast homemade kombucha and kefir for those wanting to rid their systems of the drugs and buckets.
 (Or for those purely coming to Pai for its abundance of health-focused establishments.)

 Though the town itself left us with a funny feeling (more on this later), it was the surrounding countryside that made us put out travel plans on hold and stay in Pai for a while, like so many people passing through seem to do.